VladaHejda/LazyDataMapper/readme.md

 #### Example

 After you integrate LazyDataMapper into your app, you'll access data just like following.
-You won't care about SQLs anymore.
+You can customize your entities as much as you want.

 ```php
 $seller = $sellerFacade->getById(666);